npg70/galbreath-old/people/galbreath-archibald-1803.md

 He married first at Campbeltown 5 Mar 1835[^marriage1] to **Eugina McCallum**.
 Since he remarried 2 years later, it likely she died in 1838 or 1839, perhaps to complications of giving birth of her last child, _Eugina_.
 It appears the Eugina was taken in by a McCallum family in Gigha, although the exact relationship is unclear.[^census1841-eugina].

-He married second at Southend 25 Aug 1839[^marriage2a], and a second ceremony at Campbeltown 25 Aug 1840[^marriage2b], and then a second ceremony at to **Margaret Loynachan**, born 24 Aug 1821, South End, Argyll, Scotland, daughter of Neil Loynachan farmer and Margaret Brodie.
+He married second at Southend 25 Aug 1839[^marriage2a] (with a second ceremony a year later at Campbeltown 25 Aug 1840[^marriage2b]) to **Margaret Loynachan**, born 24 Aug 1821, South End, Argyll, Scotland, daughter of Neil Loynachan farmer and Margaret Brodie.
 She died at Dumbarton, 14 Nov 1886.[^loynachan-death]

 The 1841 and 1851 census listed him as farmer[^census1841][^census1851], however there after until his death he was  _flesher_ or butcher.[^census1861][^census1871][^census1881][^james-death]